willpower232/dockeriseddevelopmentenvironment/python/README.md

 ## Interactive

 Provides a Python-enabled terminal to run ansible.
+Have a look at the Dockerfile before you run it, you may want to include the ssh-keyscan of your servers.

 I have an alias in my `.bashrc` along the lines of